Emin0101/employees/README.md

 As you can see in addition to the normal workers there will be supervisors whose task will be to evaluate the quality of the workers' performance.
 To each worker is assigned a supervisor (exept for the secretaries and the project manager) that works in the same field of the worker that he/she has the job to supervise.

+- The tables will be created with errors so that they will be cleaned by me afterwards